-• Encrypted passwords must be enabled.
-For more details on how to do this, refer to ENCRYPTION.html.

-- The server must support domain logons and a [netlogon] share - The server must be the domain master browser in order for Windows client to locate the server as a DC.
+- Encrypted passwords must be enabled.
+For more details on how to do this, refer to ENCRYPTION.html. - The server must support domain logons and a [netlogon] share - The server must be the domain master browser in order for Windows client to locate the server as a DC.
 Please refer to the various Network Browsing documentation included with this distribution for details.

-As Samba 2.2 does not offer a complete implementation of group mapping between Windows NT groups and Unix groups (this is really quite complicated to explain in a short space), you should refer to the domain admin group smb.conf parameter for information of creating "Domain Admins" style accounts.
+Samba 3.0 offers a complete implementation of group mapping between Windows NT groups and Unix groups (this is really quite complicated to explain in a short space).

-5.4.
+6.4.
 Creating Machine Trust Accounts and Joining Clients to the Domain